KevinGastelum/Relational-Database-FCC/README.md

 **Second** we need to create a bash script to automize fetching and storing our data into the **"worldcup"** database.

+**Lastly** we need to update the queries.sh file provided in this projects directory in order to outout the correct answers as listed in the "expected_output.sh" file

 ### Database MUST contain :

 **teams** Table - teams needs columns [team_id and name]<br>